 Or Reitman. originally from Israel, Moved to NYC 7 years ago to pursue a career in dance; Or completed his 600 hours training in Pilates mat and apparatus, 100 hours of personal training, 200 hours in Verticality method and Reiki certification.
 Or believes that being attuned to the connection of the mind and body can lead to great healing and longevity in one's practice. though Or's extensive dance background and knowledge of the body, Or uses Pilates to give the practitioner the space to connect with their own inhibitions and stagnation to allow the practitioner to identify with where they're at in the present moment, and through the use of breath and movement finding ways to let go in order to keep the body agile trough the natural flow of energy.
 Pilates for Yoga is a class intended to those who wish to gain more tools as to how the body naturally functions, how to find healthy ways to connect to different relationships to gravity, and eventually make the yoga practice a more meaningful, conscientious experience.
 Or currently teaches private clients on the Upper East Side, Upper West side, DUMBO and Long Island and is a company member with Mari Meade Dance Collective.

-I began practicing yoga in 2005 as a college student relishing in the momentary escape from campus life.
-Originally, I was drawn to the practice for the purposes of cultivating discipline, focus and physical strength.
-Through years of study, I discovered the subtler aspects of balance, ease and grace.
-I strive to weave these qualities together, culminating in an experience of deep awareness, mental and physical vigor, compassion for the self and a strengthened mind-body connection.
+Paige was originally drawn to yoga practice for the purposes of cultivating discipline, focus and physical strength.
+Through years of study, she has discovered the subtler aspects of balance, ease and grace.
+Paige's classes strive to weave these qualities together, culminating in an experience of deep awareness, mental and physical vigor, compassion for the self and a strengthened mind-body connection.

-My classes combine breath-based movement with deep structural awareness in order to find optimum alignment.
+Paige combines breath-based movement with deep structural awareness in order to find optimum alignment.
 Dhāraṇā (steadfast concentration) is cultivated through sustained focus on the material body as well as the internal process.
-I hope to empower my students by providing them with tools to flex their focus in and out of class.
+Philosophically, practice is rooted in vipassana mindfulness as taught by Jon Kabat Zinn and Tara Brach.

 Sasha teaches vinyasa-style classes inspired by the Ashtanga Yoga system.
 She challenges her students to move from the gross to the subtle and to investigate ways of drawing inward.